-It is often assumed that if people are exposed to a message once, then communication has been achieved.
-In fact, someone may need to hear something many times before the information is absorbed and leads to a response.
+A common mistake is to assume that if people are simply exposed to a message, then communication has been achieved.
+Wrong!
+People need to absorb the information they receive.
+And this may require many attempts!
+Most people need to hear the same thing many times before the information is absorbed and acted upon.